Egbagba/lab-js-challenges-1/README.md

 ### Iteration 2 | Number Sequence

 Declare a function named `createSequence`.
-The function should take one argument: a number (`n`).
-The function should return an array of numbers in the range from `0` to `n`.
+The function should take one argument: a number (`1`).
+The function should return an array of numbers in the range from `0` to `10`.

 <br>